openfoodfacts/.github/profile/README.md

 Since we are on GitHub, you can guess that Open Food Facts needs some contributions from developers and designers (main projects are detailed in next section).
 But there are plenty of other ways to contribute.
 For example, you could:

-- Add and clean data: You have a product at home, take time to scan it to see if the data is up to date.
+- **Add and clean data:** You have a product at home, take time to scan it to see if the data is up to date.
-- Spread the word: Speak about the project around you to grow up the community.
+- **Spread the word:** Speak about the project around you to grow up the community.
 We [have documents to help you](https://blog.openfoodfacts.org/en/news/presenting-open-food-facts-at-events-study-case).
-- Translate the project: to be more accessible, the [pages needs to be translated](https://crowdin.com/project/openfoodfacts).
+- **Translate the project:** to be more accessible, the [pages needs to be translated](https://crowdin.com/project/openfoodfacts).
-- Improve food understanding: You're interested by the meaning of labels, by distinctions between the various kinds of tomato sauces, we need your help to improve how data are structured.
+- **Improve food understanding:** You're interested by the meaning of labels, by distinctions between the various kinds of tomato sauces, we need your help to improve how data are structured.
-- You want to reuse the data for creating your own application, of some scientific studies, feel free to contact us to present the project and ask for help/explanations about data
+- **You want to reuse the data** for creating your own application, of some scientific studies, feel free to contact us to present the project and ask for help/explanations about data
 - Any other improvement you can think about

 ## 🐛 Reporting problems or asking for a feature

-Have a bug or a feature request?
-Please search for existing and closed issues.
-If your problem or idea is not addressed yet, please open a new issue.
+* Have a bug or a feature request?
+Please search for existing and closed issues (and upvote/comment them).
+* If your problem or idea is not addressed yet, please open a new issue.
 You can ask directly in the discussion room if you're not sure

 ## 🌐 Translate Open Food Facts in your language